arangoml/GenAIComps/comps/feedback_management/arango/README.md

     }}'

-  # Take note that chat_id here would be the id get from chathistory_mongo service
+  # Take note that chat_id here would be the id get from chathistory_arango service
-  # If you do not wish to maintain chat history via chathistory_mongo service, you may generate some random uuid for it or just leave it empty.
+  # If you do not wish to maintain chat history via chathistory_arango service, you may generate some random uuid for it or just leave it empty.
   ```

 - Update feedback data by feedback_id